parkersarsfield/blog/src/pages/blog/20210101-googleanalytics.md

 I previously had Google Analytics installed on this site.
 Why?
 It was easy to implement.
 I was making a website, and I assumed all websites needed some sort of tracking.

-But one day I noticed one of my browser extensioned had blocked some trackers from my website, and I began to ask a few questions about why I needed GA.
+But one day I noticed one of my browser extensions had blocked some trackers from my website, and I began to ask a few questions about why I needed GA.

 > Am I actively trying to increase the amount of visitors to this site?